Makko.ai Glossary

 Cluster Page

-A targeted spoke article that explores a specific subtopic within a cluster.
+A targeted spoke article that explores a specific subtopic within a cluster, linking back to its pillar.

 Island Test

-The requirement that a section be 100% understandable if extracted in isolation.
+The requirement that a content section be fully understandable if extracted in isolation from the surrounding article.

 Long-Tail Game Dev Keyword

-A specific, lower-competition search phrase targeting a narrow aspect of game development — such as "how to add a save system without coding" or "AI tool for solo game dev."
-Long-tail keywords drive more qualified traffic and are easier to rank for than broad terms like "game development."
+A specific, lower-competition search phrase targeting a narrow aspect of game development.
+Long-tail keywords drive more qualified traffic and are easier to rank for than broad terms.

 Zero-Click Content

-Content structured to answer a user's question completely within a search result or AI overview — without requiring a click to the source page.
-Zero-click content is engineered for AEO by embedding clear definitions, short answer blocks, and structured terminology that AI systems can extract and surface directly.
+Content structured to answer a user's question completely within a search result or AI overview, without requiring a click to the source page.